OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Type.md

 ### -Namespace

-Specifies a namespace for the type.

-If this parameter isn't included in the command, the type is created in the **Microsoft.PowerShell.Commands.AddType.AutoGeneratedTypes** namespace.
-If the parameter is included in the command with an empty string value or a value of `$Null`, the type is generated in the global namespace.
+By default, this command creates the type in the **Microsoft.PowerShell.Commands.AddType.AutoGeneratedTypes** namespace.
+When you use this parameter, the type is created in the specified namespace.
+If the value an empty string, the type is created in the global namespace.

 ```yaml
 Type: System.String